Abid-ECE19/Embeded_Sys_and_IoT_Projects_Vault/Project-2_Smart_Agro_irrigation_sys/About_This_Project.md

     WHEN soilMoistureRaw < DRY_SOIL_THRESHOLD (means hydrated)

-    {pupm turns OFF.
+    {pump turns OFF.
 Pump session & total water usage is calculated and sent to cloud feed}

 4. RETRY MQTT SERVER CONNECTION (activates only when step 2 fails.
 Return to step 3)